 I’ve had a lot of discussions with other authors on how to do various technogeek things.
 So, in order to avoid repeating myself, I’m going to share some of the tips here.
 Comments are always welcome.

-My yahoo email has one of my banners as a signature and I’ve had several people ask how to do it.
+My gmail email has one of my banners as a signature and I’ve had several people ask how to do it.
 It shows up like this:

 How to make a simple banner

 So, you want to make your own banner for your webpage and to attach to your email signature.
 It isn’t as difficult as you might think.
 Let’s go through the steps.

 Let’s do a little preliminary housekeeping before we actually start making our banner.

 - Make a new folder on your hard drive and call it ‘Banner’.

 - I’m sure you have some graphics in mind that you want to use on your banner.
 These might be your cover art, scenery pictures that you have taken, images you have licensed, or even some of the many public-domain images that are available.
 Copy the ones you might like to use to your new Banner folder.

 You are going to need a good graphic editor.
 Forget about the ‘Paint’ program that comes with Windows.
 It is almost useless for what we want to do.

 If you can afford it, there are two commercial programs that are industry standards.
 They are Adobe Photoshop and Paint Shop Pro.

 Personally, I try to use Open Source (FREE) software whenever possible.
 One of the best graphic editors out there is called GIMP and you can download it for free here: http://gimp.org/